On 1 July 2021, the UK's Graduate visa opened for applications. But what could this mean for you?

 Not only is the UK a great place to receive a world-class education, but you can also get valuable work experience here and add working with some of the world's biggest brands to your CV in the process.

-The Graduate visa means you can make the most of that opportunity because it allows you to stay and work, or look for work, in the UK for two years after you have graduated.
-PhD graduates can stay for three years after graduation.
+The Graduate visa means you can make the most of that opportunity because it allows you to stay and work, or look for work, in the UK after you have graduated from either an undergraduate or postgraduate degree.

 The visa is available to international students who have a valid Student visa at the time of application.
-It does not count towards settlement status.
+It doesn't count towards settlement status.

 Because the new visa launched on 1 July 2021, any students who graduate after this date are eligible to apply.

-As part of your application, you will be asked to supply supporting documents - such as a valid passport and your Confirmation of Acceptance for Studies (CAS) reference number.
+As part of your application, you'll be asked to supply supporting documents - such as a valid passport and your Confirmation of Acceptance for Studies (CAS) reference number.

-You will also have to pay an application fee of £8225; this is on top of the Immigration Health Surcharge of £1,035 for each year you will be in the UK.
+You'll also have to pay the Immigration Health Surcharge of £1,035 for each year you'll be in the UK.

 How long do I need to be in the UK before I can apply?